TPucke/GettingCleaningDataCourseProject/README.md

 5. Read the activity_labels file containing the mapping from numeric to string activity names.
 6. Convert numeric activity column to the string based activity name
 7. Improve measurement column names by removing punctuation characters and converting to lower case.
-The resulting tidy data table is returned and the global logic stores it in variable `combined_data`.
+The resulting tidy data frame is returned and the global logic stores it in variable `combined_data`.

 ### report_summary
 `report_summary(x)` implements step 5 of the project requirements, creating a dataset that contains mean measurement values for all subjects and activities.
 The function executes the following sequence of steps:
 1. Applies dplyer functions to:
   - Group the combined data by activity and subject.
   - Summarize all other variables using the calculation of mean.
-The resulting tidy data table is returned and the global logic stores it in variable `meansbyactivityandsubject`.
+The resulting tidy data frame is returned and the global logic stores it in variable `meansbyactivityandsubject`.